What are the types of paid visibility in digital advertising?

-Search Engine Marketing is set up and run through dashboards provided by Google or Bing!.
-Deciding on which search engine to run a marketing campaign on can be tricky.
+Search Engine Marketing is set up and run through dashboards provided by Google or Bing!
+Deciding which search engine to run a marketing campaign on can be tricky.
 It all comes down to targeting the right audience.

 While many agencies might entirely ignore Bing! as a viable option considering Google has a dominant market share, we have found some shocking results from not ignoring the opportunity to run Bing! ads.
 Understanding the behavior of your target audience is crucial to deciding where to run SEM campaigns and how much of a budget to allocate to different search engines.

 At GriffinWink, we have years of experience and over 25 certifications in search engine marketing.
-You can rest assured that your next campaign will be a success with our team behind the wheel.
+You can rest assured that your next campaign will succeed with our team behind the wheel.

-Keywords and Keyphrases are easily one of the most important aspects of designing a search engine marketing campaign.
+Keywords and Keyphrases are easily among the most critical aspects of designing a search engine marketing campaign.
 In the past, Google referred to its Ads dashboard as Adwords.
-This is because companies (or agencies) decide which words they want to trigger their SEM ads.
+Companies (or agencies) decide which words they want to trigger their SEM ads.

 So what determines if your ad is displayed instead of your competition’s ads when a term is searched?
-Several factors actually decide on who gets displayed and when.
-These include how your ad is performing when it is displayed, or quality score, the content on the page you are sending users to, the structure of your ad, and a few other factors as well.
+Several factors decide who gets displayed and when.
+These include how your ad is performing when it is displayed, or quality score, the content on the page you are sending users to, the structure of your ad, and a few other factors.

-Understanding keyword and keyphrase strategy can literally make or break your campaign.
-While the dashboards of Google and Bing! are helpful to new users, the strategy in search engine marketing is complex and deep.
+Understanding keyword and keyphrase strategies can make or break your campaign.
+While the dashboards of Google and Bing! are helpful to new users, the strategy in search engine marketing is complex and profound.
 Our talented team of digital advertising specialists knows how to conduct proper keyword research whether you are running campaigns at a local or international level.

 What Does PPC Mean?

 In the world of SEM, you will commonly hear another acronym – PPC.
-PPC stands for Pay-Per-Click, and it has a lot to do with how you are billed for search engine marketing campaigns.
+PPC stands for Pay-Per-Click, which has much to do with how you are billed for search engine marketing campaigns.

 When an ad is performing well, its budget is used quickly.
-When an ad does not perform well, it is less likely to be displayed.
+An ad is less likely to be displayed when it does not perform well.
 This is because Google wants to deliver the highest level of service for those using its search engine, and when users routinely click on an SEM ad, it signals to Google that it is worth displaying more often.

 Evaluating campaigns as they end is no longer enough to demonstrate ROI.
 With GriffinWink, we constantly monitor your SEM campaigns and make tweaks and adjustments in real-time to create unbelievable results.